cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/upload-image.md

 6. If you updated an image, return to the live page and confirm the updated image is showing.
   a.
 It usually takes around 1 minute for image to push to the live site.
   b.
 If it doesn't come up, confirm in #code-movement that the image went through.
 If it did, confirm the filename of the image was the same.

+## Translated images

+If you have an image with text in different languages, you can upload it so it automatically gets displayed when a translated version of the page is presented.
+Use the same language-specific suffix that is used for PDFs (for example, _--es_ for Spanish).
+If there isn't a language-specific image, the site will default to showing the English version.

+Use the regular upload process to add your translated image with the appropriate suffix.